 Bombardier jet order boost for Belfast

-Large parts of CRJ900 jets commissioned by American Airlines are designed and built in Ireland
+Parts of CRJ900 jets commissioned by American Airlines are built in Ireland

 Bombardier’s Belfast plant received a welcome boost with news that American Airlines has placed an order for a number of CRJ900 jets, large parts of which are designed and manufactured in Ireland.
 Photograph: Niall Carson /PA Wire